zhangyanting/zhangyanting.github.io/_pages/about_zhw.md

 Huanwen Zheng (郑奂文) is a master student in electronic information at Donghua University advised by Yanting Zhang.
-Previously, he was an undergraduate student at Donghua University. <span style="color:rgb(181, 9, 172);">He is fortunate to have internship at Tsinghua University, advised by Professor Yebin Liu.</span> His research interests include generative models, person re-identification, style transfer and domain adaptation.
+Previously, he was an undergraduate student at Donghua University. <a style="text-direction:none;" href="javascript:void(0)">He is fortunate to have internship at Tsinghua University, advised by Professor Yebin Liu.</a> His research interests include generative models, person re-identification, style transfer and domain adaptation.

 📨 email: 747247702@qq.com